 Intensive Outpatient Program (IOP)

-An IOP is the least intensive program option, involving a 15-20 hour weekly commitment.
+An IOP is the least intensive program option, part of an outpatient rehab strategy, involving a 15-20 hour weekly commitment.
 The addict will receive support in the form of psychiatry alongside additional assessments and treatment to manage their addiction to remain sober.

 Supporting a Loved One with a Heroin Addiction

 Heroin addiction is difficult for everyone involved–from the addict themselves to their family and loved ones.
 If someone you care about is struggling with a drug addiction like heroin, there are also resources for you to receive support to help you through this process.